 How do I apply for tax exemptions?Follow

 You may download the exemption forms on our tax exemptions page.
-Many of our forms are powered by Adobe Sign, meaning you can complete them in the web interface and submit once you're finished.
+Many of our forms are powered by Adobe Sign, meaning you can complete them in the web interface.
+Once you're finished, please submit the completed exemptions to email@example.com to generate a support ticket.
+A team member will provide a confirmation within that ticket once the exemptions have been processed.

 If you're registered with the FCC as a re-seller (and have a 499 filer ID), please complete and submit the Federal Universal Service Fund Certificate (FUSF) annually to retain your tax-exempt status.
 These forms will need to be re-submitted each year to retain your exempt status.